kierenholt/curfew/README.md

-add detail to group list, user list etc. booking list shows detail i.e. start to end time group requests that were close together list of requests links to create filter button add filter icon to some requests upsert filter instead of create if component is the same and same group
+add detail to group list, user list etc. booking list shows detail i.e. start to end time group requests that were close together add filter icon to some requests only show bottom links to admins, create isadmin column on user table